helloSystem/docs/developer/application-bundles.md

 ## Credits

-Application directories and applciation bundles have been used by many desktop-oriented operating systems, including RISC OS, NeXTStep/OPENSTEP, Mac OS X, and various other systems.
+Application directories and application bundles have been used by many desktop-oriented operating systems, including RISC OS, NeXTStep/OPENSTEP, Mac OS X, and various other systems.
 Classic Macintosh System used single-file applications that kept resources in the Resource Fork.

 * https://en.wikipedia.org/wiki/Application_directory
 * http://rox.sourceforge.net/desktop/AppDirs.html